ctxdata/the-birth-of-fundb/index.md

 I hope you can enjoy every word in `The birth of FunDB`, :)

 ### The main feature of this storage engine
-I hope a talbe with FunDB will behave like Redis List value, the table will contain only two fields, id and value. 'id' is a typical INT AUTO INCREMENT PRIMARY KEY, while value is a List of Long which may present a stream of IDs for other tables.
+I hope a talbe with FunDB will behave like Redis List value, the table will contain only two fields, id and value. 'id' is a typical INT AUTO INCREMENT PRIMARY KEY, while value is a List of Long which may present a stream of IDs for other tables.<br>
 |id |messages  |
 --- | --- |
 |1|12,34,118,874|